thesisai-hq/AI-Agent-Builder/gui/README.md

    - Fast execution
    - Best for: Clear investment criteria
    - Dependencies: None (core only)
+   - **NEW:** Advanced rules with AND/OR logic, score-based strategies

 2. **LLM-Powered** - AI-driven analysis
    - OpenAI, Anthropic, or Ollama support